 The SDGs, of which there are 17 – addressing challenges such as economic inclusion, environmental degradation and geopolitical instability – provide a universal framework for collaboration and action, rallying organisations to come together and create shared value for all stakeholders.
 They can serve as a touchpoint for companies looking to define purpose as the basis for a long-term strategy.

 It all sounds rather high-level, and it is – but that is where PR agencies can help.
 Working with our clients, we can identify the SDGs (or other goals) that most resonate with a company’s mission and vision, and then focus on activities – projects, partnerships, collaborations – that make a positive contribution.

 Leadership will manifest in other forms, in 2022 and beyond.
 Partnering with a PR firm gives access to a trusted partner; a sounding board; a confidante; a force for good that can help ensure your voice is heard; and a skilled resource that clients can turn to at any time.
 PR agencies are so much more than just PR agencies!

 On which note, we’d like to take the opportunity at this special time of year to thank all the wonderful clients we’ve worked with this year – some of whom we’ve known for decades, others just a few months – for their support and collaboration.
 We wish you every success in the world and we look forward to continuing our journey together.

 Thank you to our fellow PRGN affiliates around the world and our fellow PRCA members in Ireland for their camaraderie and fellowship.
 Thank you to our many suppliers across many walks of life, who have helped to make the agency run smoothly in 2021.
 And thank you to our staff, our team, our wonderful people, our secret sauce, for their hard work.

 Finally, thanks to you for reading this!
-From everyone at Cullen Communications, have a healthy, peaceful, Happy Christmas and a joyful New Year.
+From everyone at Cullen Communications, have a healthy, peaceful, Happy Christmas and a joyful New Year in 2022.